awsdocs/amazon-workspaces-administration-guide/doc_source/create-custom-bundle.md

 + Delete cached data from the WorkSpace that shouldn't be included in the bundle \(for example, browser history, cached files, and browser cookies\)\.
 + Delete configuration settings from the WorkSpace that shouldn't be included in the bundle \(for example, email profiles\)\.
 + Switch to dynamic IP address settings using DHCP\.
 + Make sure that you haven't exceeded your quota for WorkSpace images allowed in a Region\.
 By default, you're allowed 40 WorkSpace images per Region\.
 If you've reached this quota, new attempts to create an image will fail\.
-To request a quota increase, use the [Amazon WorkSpaces Limits form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=workspaces)\.
+To request a quota increase, use the [Workspaces Limits form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=workspaces)\.
 + Make sure that you aren't trying to create an image from an encrypted WorkSpace\.
 Image creation from an encrypted WorkSpace is not currently supported\.
 + If you're running any antivirus software on the WorkSpace, disable it while you're attempting to create an image\.
 + If you have a firewall enabled on your WorkSpace, make sure that it isn't blocking any necessary ports\.
-For more information, see [IP Address and Port Requirements for Amazon WorkSpaces](workspaces-port-requirements.md)\.
+For more information, see [IP Address and Port Requirements for Workspaces](workspaces-port-requirements.md)\.
 + For Windows WorkSpaces, don't configure any Group Policy Objects \(GPOs\) before image creation\.
 + For Windows WorkSpaces, do not customize the default user profile \(`C:\Users\Default`\) before creating an image\.
 We recommend making any customizations to the user profile through GPOs, and applying them after image creation\.
 GPOs can be easily modified or rolled back, and are therefore less prone to error than customizations made to the default user profile\.
 + For Linux WorkSpaces, see also the [ "Best Practices to Prepare Your Amazon WorkSpaces for Linux Images"](https://docs.aws.amazon.com/whitepapers/latest/workspaces-linux-best-practices/welcome.html) whitepaper\.